-This is a longer than usual post (there’s more imagery than copy, promise) but bear with me because on this, my 4th trip to BK, I stayed longer and immersed myself in the city – always my best way to really get the feel of a destination – and revisited some of my favourite places like Jim Thompson’s House, uncovering incredible new places and areas like Ekkamai (cool post by Culture Trip) where I based myself for part of the time.
+This is a longer than usual post (there’s more imagery than copy, promise) but bear with me because on this, my 6th trip to BK, I stayed longer and really immersed myself in the city – it’s always the best way to really get the feel of a destination.
+I revisited some of my favourite places like the Jim Thompson’s House, and uncovered new spots and areas like Chinatown and Ekkamai (< click to read the cool post by Culture Trip) where I based myself part of the time.
 I also stayed in the heart of the city at the chic Siam@Siam Hotel.
-(If you’re in BK for the first time read my BK 101).
+(If you’re in Bangkok for the first time read my Bangkok 101 for great tips).

 1. Jay Fai (Thai street food) 1 Michelin Star

 Jay Fai is the only female street food chef in Thailand, if not all of S/E Asia, with a one Michelin Star ranking.
+I wrote about her for the Sunday Times – what an incredible woman!
 The crab omelette is her signature dish but the entire menu is amazing.
-You have to book- check Jay Fai’s *Insta page for the how-to.
-The average price per dish is 500THB, the priciest street food around – a main dish at most pavement stalls will go for between 40 and 100THB. (divide by 2.6 for the ZAR value at time of upload).
+You have to book so check Jay Fai’s *Insta page for the how-to.
+The average price per dish is 500THB, the costliest street food around if you compare a main dish at most pavement stalls that goes for between 40 and 100THB. (divide by 2.6 for the ZAR value at time of upload).

 * @jayfaibangkok on Instagram | Reservations necessary 0927249633 | email@example.com